 Beyond that, visiting the dentist regularly can help keep more than your teeth healthy.
-Signs of several conditions, such as diabetes and anemia, sometimes appear in your mouth, Dr. If your dentist notices that something is wrong during a visit, they may refer you to a specialist for review.
+Signs of several conditions, such as diabetes and anemia, sometimes appear in your mouth, and a dentist may be able to spot them during a routine checkup.
+If your dentist notices that something is wrong during a visit, they may refer you to a specialist for review.
 It is usually said that you should go to the dentist twice a year.

 When in doubt, this is a good general rule to follow.
 But if you want to be sure how often you need a dental checkup, you should consider your unique mouth, hygiene, habits, and general well-being.
 While once or twice a year is the best rule of thumb for the average person, certain factors can increase the need for more frequent cleanings.
 We all know that going to the dentist is important.But how often should you go?
 Studies have shown that people without any problems can go once a year, while people with dental problems should be checked every 3 to 4 months.

 Here are some guidelines to help you know how often your teeth should be checked:

 - If you have healthy teeth and gums, it's recommended that you visit your dentist once every 12-18 months.

 - If you have gum disease or cavities, it's recommended that you visit your dentist every 3-4 months.

 - If you have had recent dental work done (such as fillings or crowns), it's recommended that you visit your dentist every 6-12 months.